 As the coronavirus situation continues to escalate, we are all wondering what steps we can take to protect ourselves.
 Social distancing?
 Check.
 Hand washing?
 Check.
 Disinfecting?
 Check.
 But with new cases appearing left and right, many people are trying to think up supplemental techniques for avoiding the spread of COVID-19.

 Like medical masks and gloves, people have turned to air purifiers for the answer.
 If an air purifier can remove smoke and dust, surely it can remove the virus, right?
 So, today we would like to answer the question: can HEPA air purifiers protect us from the new coronavirus?
 As with many things relating to this outbreak, the answer is complicated.

 How is COVID-19 Transmitted?

-As a respiratory condition, COVID-19 also spreads through respiratory droplets.
-As people sneeze or cough, they release droplets of fluid into the air containing water, mucus, and viral particles.
-As other people breathe in these droplets, the virus infects them.
+As a respiratory condition, COVID-19 also spreads through droplets.
+When people sneeze or cough, they release droplets of fluid into the air containing water, mucus, and viral particles.
+Other people then breathe in these droplets, and the virus infects them.

 You may be thinking: wait, doesn’t that mean COVID-19 is airborne?
 No, it doesn’t.
 There is a key difference between airborne and droplet transmission which will be important when we discuss air purifiers.